 - Fiduciary, ethical and regulatory issues for advisors

-After you’ve earned the right to use the CRPC designation, the certification must be renewed once every two years.
+After you earn the right to use the CRPC designation, you must renew the certification once every two years.
 You can do this by logging 16 hours of continuing education and reaffirming your compliance through the actions above.

 While CRPC and certified financial planner (CFP) are both professional certifications for financial professionals, they have their share of differences as well.
 The most prominent among these is that they each convey expertise in distinct fields of financial planning.
 While financial planning encompasses retirement planning, it includes many topics that go beyond retirement.